rayattack/amebo/README.md

 1. Amebo comes complete with a Schema Registry, ensuring actions conform to event schema, and makes it easy for developers to search for events by microservice with commensurate schema (i.e. what is required, what is optional) as opposed to meetings with team mates continually.

 1. GUI for tracking events, actions, subscribers.
-Easy discovery of what events exist, what events failed and GUI retry for specific subscribers
+Easy discovery of what actions exist, what events failed and GUI retry for specific subscribers

 1. Gossiping is HTTP native i.e. subscribers receive gossips at pre-registered endpoints